Friday, November 28, 2014

 And then I understood why...
 Pride and cultural identity.
 You see, my whole Gen-X life I've been told and I believed that it's bad and evil to be proud of my ethnicity.
 White pride???
 Gasp!!!
 I mean, that's racist!!!
 Break out the hoods and shave your evil head.
 While all around me it was OK and even celebrated to "honor diversity."
 My schools and workplaces had celebrations for African-Americans, Latinos, various Asian cultures... celebrate diversity!
 The argument was that our primary culture...our primary celebrations were all about White people to begin with so we had to add celebrations for other ethnicities and downplay or eliminate any celebration of our own White culture.

+Only, the thing is, that approach isn't really working very well because you have a whole lot of people who have had to act for a long time (for some of us our whole lives) like they were guilty, ashamed or embarrassed about who they really are.
 White culture had been oppressed.
 To put it bluntly, I believe the "redneck" craze is simply a safe and marginally politically correct (or at least lighter-hearted) way for Whites to be proud of White culture (which, I admit totally tweaks my guilt and shame button just writing that sentence).

 We can hear a person say they are "proud to be a redneck" because we picture Larry the Cable Guy or Jeff Foxworthy... or Gretchen Wilson who "cleans up real nice."
 It's a silly and benign way to say we're proud of our--frankly--White culture without also suggesting that other cultures are bad.
 Of course we have to be sort of goofy and self-effacing about it.